htc-ccis1301/fall-2017/_experiences/grad-plan-table.md

 - the text in the Semester column (use a style class) has a different text color and background color
 - apply a different background color to the summary information
 - center the text *only* in the credits column
+- use a CSS transition on the nav links to gradually (over 0.5 - 1 second) change the background or text color when hovering over the link
+- use CSS pseudo-classes to change the colors of any non-nav link (footer contact link) based on whether or not they have been visited or not visited (must choose colors other than the browser default)

 Apply CSS to the rest of the page to establish a good margins, padding and layout.
 You may apply other styles as you see fit, so long as the above requirements are met.